 And this is important because your colleague is going to access the help they need through their preferred frame, not yours.
 And, if they are to recover, they will do so by taking steps through their preferred frame.

-If we, as managers or as organisations, push our own frame onto the person, the likely result will be one of conflict, resistance and, in some cases, complaints of harassment and/or bullying.
+If we, as managers or as organizations, push our own frame onto the person, the likely result will be one of conflict, resistance and, in some cases, complaints of harassment and/or bullying.

 So what can we do?
 Firstly, we need to find out the persons Frame – their preferred explanation of what is happening.
 Once you know their frame, you know what motivates them, now you are ready to elicit solutions from them and get better outcomes.
 We talk more about how to do this in our Workplace Mental Health Masterclass for Leaders course.

-And what can we do as organisations?
+And what can we do as organizations?
 We need to be willing to be very flexible in our approach, and provide a range of possible solutions & supports for people to access.

 Now, this can be difficult for managers, and when faced with a complicated mental health situation, many feel out of their depth.
 And that’s to be expected.
 After all, managers are trained in management, not in mental health or psychology.
 Why would we expect them to be experts in this area?